tiliado/nuvola-user-doc-md/content/pages/3.0/install.md

-Title: Install Nuvola Player 3.0
+Title: Install Nuvola Player 3.0 Alpha
+Image: images/3.0/unity/orig/unity_google_play_music_launcher_star_rating.png
+Description: Nuvola Player 3.0 will be the first release of the third generation of a runtime for
+    web-based music streaming services that provides more native user experience and integration with Linux desktop environments than usual web browsers can offer.
+Nuvola Players handles multimedia keys, shows desktop notifications, integrates with various sound indicators, media player applets, GNOME lock screen and launchers and more.

 !!! danger "**In Development - Feedback Welcome**"
-    **Nuvola Player 3 is a new code-base written from scratch** and the current development stage can be described as "alpha", so please be patient and [ask questions and provide feedback](https://groups.google.com/d/forum/nuvola-player-users) whenever you find a bug or two.
+    **Nuvola Player 3 is a new code-base written from scratch** and the current development stage can be described as **alpha**, so please be patient and [ask questions and provide feedback](https://groups.google.com/d/forum/nuvola-player-users) whenever you find a bug or two.